arquimedescrivelari/foxpages/readme.md

 In Fox Pages Server an HTML page is converted into a PRG program file and compiled into a compiled FXP file, so page processing is extremely fast and does not have the limitations of using another interpreter.

-In the compilation process only the code between the <FPS> and </ FPS> tags will be processed, the rest will be sent as static content.
+In the compilation process only the code between the `<FPS>` and `</FPS>` tags will be processed, the rest will be sent as static content.

 An example of static content.
 ```